-Five Criteria for Standing Up a Membership Node for DataONE
+Five Criteria for Standing Up a DataONE Member Node

+This document provide guidance for the DataONE project on prioritizing deployment of new Member Nodes that require some resources from the DataONE project in order to provision an operational node.
+It is not meant to restrict the pool of potential candidates that may bring their own resources to bear on the process of participation as a Member Node.

-1. Size and visibility of community represented Member Node
+1. Size and visibility of community represented by the candidate Member Node

-2. Collections are significant and/or enable new science
+2. The collections are significant or enable new science or both

-Fills significant gaps
+Fills significant gaps in the content available through DataONE

-Unique data
+The data are unique data in the broader community

-Collections are strong in breadth or depth
+Collections are strong in breadth, depth, or both

-3. Significant contributions to the resource base of DataONE
+3. The candidate brings significant contributions to the DataONE resource base, including:

 Strategic partnerships